Regularity of kinetic Fokker-Planck equations in bounded domains

-We show the optimality of the Hölder class for classical solutions to \eqref{FP} with constant coefficients and the absorbing boundary condition.
+We show the optimality of the H\"older class for classical solutions to \eqref{FP} with constant coefficients and the absorbing boundary condition.
 Through the description in \cite[Claim~3.7]{HJV}, we make the construction here for the sake of completeness.

 Consider the steady Fokker-Planck equation

 with the absorbing boundary condition on $\{x=0,v>0\}$, that is, $f(0,v)=0$ for $v>0$.